Distill Gold from Massive Ores: Bi-level Data Pruning towards Efficient Dataset Distillation: Implementation Details

 \subsection{Experiments of Random or Loss Selection}

-In Sec.~3.1 and Sec.~4.3 in the main paper, we extensively study the critical sample ratio by random or loss value.
+In Tab.~1-3 in the main paper, we extensively study the critical sample ratio by random or loss value.
 We mainly follow the default experiment settings given by each algorithm.
-The experiments are conducted on less than 4 TITAN Xp depending on the data size and IPC.
-We list the experiment details involving Tab.~1-8 in the paper:
+The experiments are conducted on RTX 4090 GPU.
+We list the experiment details: